-In today’s episode, we speak with Chef Daryl Shular, founder and CEO of Daryl Shular Hospitality Group.
+In this episode, we speak with Master Chef Daryl Shular, founder and CEO of Daryl Shular Hospitality Group.

 Raw talent and hard work are integral parts of Daryl’s upbringing.
 He is the world’s first African-American and minority chef to earn the prestigious title of Master Chef – which he received after passing the grueling 130-hour, 8-day exam in 2014.

 Daryl has also won twelve gold medals in local and national cooking competitions, including the Culinary Olympics, and has been inducted into the Smithsonian African-American Museum in Washington, DC.

 Listen as we chat with Chef Daryl about career advice for struggling young chefs, his passion for educating the next generation of culinarians, and the work ethic and principles that have guided his culinary journey.

 Watch the podcast episode:

 Kirk Bachmann: Hi everyone, my name is Kirk Bachmann, and welcome back to The Ultimate Dish.
 In today’s episode, we’re speaking with Master Chef Daryl Shular, one of the most talented, respected and highly-decorated chefs in the country.
 He’s the founder and CEO of Daryl Shular Hospitality Group, a family of four culinary institutions that are shaping not only the art of serving exquisite meals and sustainable practices, but also the process by which we educate, train, and support the next generation of chef-preneurs.